sercan96/Relational_Database_Relationship_Types/README.md

 * <b>Usage of Data Annotation:</b> It shows with examples how to use Data Annotation to define our data model in relation.
 This method offers an easy-to-understand and fast way.

 * <b>Fluent API Usage:</b> Shows step by step how to determine relationship types using Fluent API.
-This approach provides greater flexibility and supports advanced scenarios.
+This approach provides greater flexibility and supports advanced scenarios.Fluent API is a system that allows relationships to be established in the OnModelCreating method instead of specifying relationships directly on entity classes.

 This repository is a guide for developers using Entity Framework Core.
 It contains all the information necessary to understand and apply relationship types correctly.